Tuesday, November 26, 2024

 Hello, family, fans, and friends!

-With the successful release of "Ginger & Klaus: A Brittle Liberty" back in July and the upcoming release of "Ginger & Klaus: The Turkey Trot Plot," I thought it would be fun to share some facts about the second and third books.
+With the successful release of "Ginger & Klaus: A Brittle Liberty" back in July and the upcoming release of "Ginger & Klaus: A Hitch in the Harvest," I thought it would be fun to share some facts about the second and third books.
 I believe that some of these are interesting, some are funny, and some are just plain weird.
 Here we go!

 I. Ginger & Klaus: Of Mice and Love